Utility Avoidance

 ZSI Methodology Applied on a Live Utility Area

-The site practical is flexible across both days and is conducted on a live utility area.
-All practical work follows ZSI survey methodology (Genny first, then passive and all other modes) in line with Scottish Water requirements.
+The site practical training is flexible across both days and is conducted on a live utility area with real underground services.
+All practical work follows ZSI survey methodology (genny first, then passive and all other modes) to locate utility services in line with Scottish Water requirements.

 Assessments